-- d. that the independence of the member's firm will not be considered impaired if another firm or entity located outside the United States that is within the member firm's network departed from any of the rules stated herein, as long as the other firm or entity's conduct, at a minimum, is in accordance with the independence requirements set forth in the IESBA's Code of Ethics for Professional Accountants. - A member shall not knowingly permit a person whom the member has the authority or capacity to control to carry out on his or her behalf, either with or without compensation, acts that, if carried out by the member, would place the member in violation of the rules.
-Further, a member may be held responsible for the acts of all persons associated with the member in public practice whom the member has the authority or capacity to control. - The independence of a member in public practice or a covered member may be impaired with respect to a client as the result of the actions or relationships, as described in the "Independence Rule" [1.200.001] and its interpretations, of certain persons or entities whom the member or covered member does not have the authority or capacity to control.
+- d. that a member who is a member of a network firm will not be subject to discipline if a firm within the network that is located outside the United States (foreign network firm) departed from any of the rules stated herein, as long as the foreign network firm's conduct, at a minimum, is in accordance with the ethics and independence requirements set forth in the IESBA's Code of Ethics for Professional Accountants. - .04 A member shall not knowingly permit a person whom the member has the authority or capacity to control to carry out on his or her behalf, either with or without compensation, acts that, if carried out by the member, would place the member in violation of the rules.
+Further, a member may be held responsible for the acts of all persons associated with the member in public practice whom the member has the authority or capacity to control. - .05 The independence of a member in public practice or a covered member may be impaired with respect to a client as the result of the actions or relationships, as described in the "Independence Rule" [1.200.001] and its interpretations, of certain persons or entities whom the member or covered member does not have the authority or capacity to control.
 Even if the member is unable to control the actions or relationships of such persons or entities, the member's independence may still be impaired.
 [Prior reference: ET section 91]